saolof/pgxcron/README.md

 The daemon is stateless (apart from the monitoring HTTP endpoint), so its behaviour is only defined by the config file at startup and there should not be any consequences to restarting it.

-The cron library used internally is the same one as the one used by kubernetes and uses standard POSIX cron syntax.
+The cron library used internally is the same one as the one used by kubernetes.
+Standard POSIX cron syntax is used.
 It also embeds the postgres parser and will syntax check all queries on startup, and will refuse to start if any query contains a syntax error.